Commuter Challenge

 How do I register?

-How do I earn rewards?
+How do I earn prizes?

 What are the prizes?